 - Add the sugar to a medium saucepan over medium heat.
-Whisk constantly as the sugar cooks.
-It will form lumps, then turn into a smooth amber color.
+Stir constantly as the sugar cooks.
+It will form lumps, then turn into a smooth amber color liquid.

 - Once it's entirely smooth, add in the butter and whisk gently until melted.
 (Be careful - the mixture will boil up).

 - After the butter has melted, remove from the heat and whisk in the cream.
 Then stir in the vanilla extract & salt.

 - When ready to serve, trace a thin knife around the edges of the cheesecake.
 Unclamp the outer ring of the springform pan.

 - Top with whipped cream and a sprinkle of cinnamon (optional), and optionally serve with salted caramel sauce.